 This site is aimed at people who are looking to protect their PCs for free rather than buying expensive firewall or security packages.
+This website will save you a lot of money, now and in years to come.
+Each year these companies want you to renew your subscription to the products you have bought.
+It is not just a one-off charge for your protection.

 There are a lot of people vying for your money out there and many of the products are unnecessary or, to put it bluntly, do a very poor job.
 What I want to do is tell you how you can simply, without fuss, protect yourself for absolutely no charge whatsoever.
 You may think that there must be a catch and that surely free applications cannot provide better on-line protection?
 There are good paid products out there, but why pay when you can get very good free protection?
 All of the information I will provide is verifiable, although you will find it a time-consuming and confusing exercise if you have little PC or on-line experience.
 Where do you start?

 Microsoft provide a free firewall which is turned on by default.
-It is actually a very good firewall, but the problem is it does not monitor out going programs.
+It is actually a very good firewall, but the problem is that it does not monitor out going programs.
 You may think, so what?
 Isn’t that all I need?
 The answer, I am afraid, is no. The reason for that being our on-line activities.
 The firewall stops us being detected by all sorts of probing that goes on 24/7, but once we start downloading programs and scripts on our browsers, and opening emails, we open up the possibility of unauthorised traffic from our PC.
 We can inadvertently give access to our PC to other people.

 So a replacement firewall is a must, but you are presented with a multitude of choices, free and paid, but why pay when the free does the job you require of it?
 You will notice that the companies providing the freeware also have commercial products.
 It is in their interests for their free products to work well.
 The freeware sells their commercial products, especially to businesses.